So far this winter, we’ve been both freezing and unseasonably warm. So don’t let the cold spells take you by surprise.

 Curtains are not only an excellent way to dress a room, but they can also be incredibly functional when it comes to managing the amount of light and heat in your home.

 Thermal lined curtains will give you the best draught protection (especially if your windows are single panned), but at the very least, ensure that your curtains are lined (all of ours are!).

 It’s worth investing in good quality, heavy weight fabric too, especially in the rooms where the you spend most of your time.
 Consider them as you would when buying a new, classic, wool winter coat; a good investment that will reduce in its ‘cost per wear’ as the winters go by.

 According to experts, a good quality underlay can help you to reduce your energy bills by up to 15%.
 It will help to seal in all the draughts, and absorb any sound, helping to reduce the noise transfer to any rooms underneath.

 You can also make a cheaper carpet appear better quality/look more expensive with the clever use of a thicker underlay.

 The experienced flooring team here (in Hatfields), can help you with this, and they have a good range of carpets to suit all budgets.

 Did I say five tips?!
 In addition to the tips above, using a chimney balloon to stop the wind from whistling downed creating a draught makes a huge difference.

-So there you have it, it’s the time of the year again to hunker down, prepare for the festive season and most importantly, keep warm.
+So there you have it, it’s the time of the year again to hunker down, prepare for the chilly season and most importantly, keep warm.

-Christmas and with all our very best wishes for a Happy & Healthy 2019.
+All our very best wishes for a happy & healthy 2019.